 I am a post-doctoral fellow at the Harvard School of Engineering and Applied Sciences where I am associated with the Center for Research on Computation and Society (CRCS).
 My mentors are Prof. Barbara Grosz and Prof. David Parkes.
-We are working on what we call Utility Maximizing Design, which is the problem of finding the best way to redesign a system in order to maximize a targeted objective.
+We are working on what we call Utility Maximizing Design, which is the problem of finding the best way to redesign a multi-agent system in order to maximize a targeted objective.

 Before that I was a Ph.D. student at the Faculty of Industrial Engineering and Management at the Technion - Israel Institute of Technology.
 Prof. Avigdor Gal and Dr. Erez Karpas were the supervisors of my doctoral work.
 I hold a M.Sc. degree under the supervision of Professor Carmel Domshlak from the same department.

 The main focus of my doctoral thesis was a new and exciting research topic we call Goal Recognition Design, which facilitates understanding the goals of acting agents through the analysis and redesign of goal recognition models